MSantoso52/Data_Migration_PostgreSQL_to_Redshift/README.md

 ![project flow](screenshot/project_flow.png)

 # *Project Overview*
-Data migration from local database using PostgreSQL to cloud data warehouse AWS Redshift.Data migration from PostgreSQL (typically an OLTP-Online Transactional Processing-database) to Amazon Redshift (a columnar OLAP-Online Analytical Processing-data warehouse) is common for leveraging high-performance analytics.
+Data migration from PostgreSQL to cloud data warehouse AWS Redshift.Data migration from PostgreSQL (typically an OLTP-Online Transactional Processing-database) to Amazon Redshift (a columnar OLAP-Online Analytical Processing-data warehouse) is common for leveraging high-performance analytics.
 This project we will use easiest way, manual process using S3 Bucket and the Redshift COPY command.

 # *Problem to be Solved*
 * The core problem is the limitations of a relational OLTP database (PostgreSQL) when facing massive-scale analytical queries.